Jahfry/SteamOS/keyd.md

        #    * Product: Roccat Kone Aimo mouse
        #    * `keyd monitor` name: ROCCAT ROCCAT Kone Aimo 16K Mouse
        1e7d:2e2c

+       # NOTES:
+       #    * This will prevent 'default.conf' from applying mappings to this device
+       #    * Don't use "-" at the beginning of this line as "-" _prevents_ binding

        [main]
        ```
+* As I'm not changing anything on my keyboard or mouse, only the numpad, leave those files as-is and update the numpad file:
+   * `sudo nano /etc/keyd/numpad.conf`

 ## 7. Additional Tweaks